peteroupc/MailLib/docs/PeterO.Mail.Message.md

 The parameter <i>name</i>
  is null.

+### FromMailtoUri

+    public static PeterO.Mail.Message FromMailtoUri(
+        string uri);

+Creates a message object from a MailTo URI (uniform resource identifier).
+The MailTo URI can contain key-value pairs that follow a question-mark, as in the following example: "mailto:me@example.com?subject=A%20Subject".
+In this example, "subject" is the subject of the email address.
+Only certain keys are supported, namely, "to", "cc", "bcc", "subject", "in-reply-to", "comments", "keywords", and "body".
+The first seven are header field names that will be used to set the returned message's corresponding header fields.
+The last, "body", sets the body of the message to the given text.
+Keys other than these eight will be ignored.

+<b>Parameters:</b>

+ * <i>uri</i>: The parameter  <i>uri</i>
+ is a text string.

+<b>Return Value:</b>

+A Message object created from the given MailTo URI.
+Returs null if  <i>url</i>
+ is null, is syntactically invalid, or is not a MailTo URI.

 ### FromMailtoUrl

     public static PeterO.Mail.Message FromMailtoUrl(
         string url);

+<b>Deprecated.</b> Renamed to FromMailtoUri.

-Creates a message object from a MailTo URL.
-The URL can contain key-value pairs that follow a question-mark, as in the following example: "mailto:me@example.com?subject=A%20Subject".
+Creates a message object from a MailTo URI (uniform resource identifier).
+The MailTo URI can contain key-value pairs that follow a question-mark, as in the following example: "mailto:me@example.com?subject=A%20Subject".
 In this example, "subject" is the subject of the email address.
 Only certain keys are supported, namely, "to", "cc", "bcc", "subject", "in-reply-to", "comments", "keywords", and "body".
 The first seven are header field names that will be used to set the returned message's corresponding header fields.
 The last, "body", sets the body of the message to the given text.
 Keys other than these eight will be ignored.

 <b>Parameters:</b>

- * <i>url</i>: A string representing a MailTo URL.
+ * <i>url</i>: A string representing a MailTo URI.

 <b>Return Value:</b>

-A Message object created from the given MailTo URL.
+A Message object created from the given MailTo URI.
 Returs null if  <i>url</i>
- is null, is syntactically invalid, or is not a MailTo URL.
+ is null, is syntactically invalid, or is not a MailTo URI.

 ### Generate